Pablo-522/osticket-prereqs/README.md

 <h3 align="center">Create Virutal Machine in Azure</h3>
 <br />
 <p>
-<h3 align="center">First, we'll start by creating a Resource Group inside Azure.</h3>
+<h3 align="center">The first step, we'll start by creating a Resource Group inside Azure.</h3>
 <br />
 </p>
 <p>
 	<img src="https://i.imgur.com/fGDNW6s.png" height="75%" width="100%" alt="Resource Group"/>
 </p>
 <p>
-<h3 align="center">Now, create a Windows 10 Virtual Machine (VM), typically with 2-4 Virtual CPUs.
-The username and password, it can be anything as we'll be using this info to remote in with our main computer.
-When creating the Virtual Machine (VM), allow Azure to create a new Virtual Network (Vnet):</h3>
+<h3 align="center">Now, we can create a Windows 10 Virtual Machine.
+The username and password,  can be anything however it is important to remember as we'll be using this info to remote in with our main computer.
+When creating the Virtual Machine, allow Azure to create a new Virtual Network:</h3>
 <br />
 </p>
 <p>